-- To carry out necessary repair works to the fabric of the listed Anglican and Catholic cathedral churches in England.
+To carry out necessary repair works to the fabric of the listed Anglican and Catholic cathedral churches in England.
 Repairs will have been identified by the architect or surveyor responsible for the cathedral.
 In the case of Anglican cathedrals this will usually be through the Quinquennial Inspection.
 Alternatively works may be recommended by the architect or surveyor in a statement of need.
 The works should be necessary to keep the building wind-proof and weather-tight, safe and open to the public.

-- To carry out repairs to prevent further deterioration of the fabric of the listed building.
+To carry out repairs to prevent further deterioration of the fabric of the listed building.

-- To ensure the listed buildings are in a good and safe state of repair in order to host events commemorating WW1.
+To ensure the listed buildings are in a good and safe state of repair in order to host events commemorating WW1.

 Who could apply?

-Applications should be for a minimum of £10,000.
-There is no maximum grant limit but grants of more than £500,000 are likely to be exceptional.
+Any listed Anglican or Catholic cathedral in England.
+Applications were for a minimum of £10,000.
+There was no maximum grant limit but grants of more than £500,000 were likely to be exceptional.

 How were applications assessed?

-- Necessity of the repair and consideration of the further damage which might be caused by delay.
+Necessity of the repair and consideration of the further damage which might be caused by delay.

-- The heritage significance of the listed building.
+The heritage significance of the listed building.